astropatel/twinkle/docs/source/model_data.rst

 The image shows the percentage of light that passes through the filter at a given wavelength in the range of 1.9 to 2.4 microns. `Twinkle` takes this filter (and other relevant ones) and convolves it with the modeled photospheric emission and sums the flux over that bandpass.
 We then use the summed flux at the central or isophotal wavelength for the flux at that wavelength.

-All the filter files should be placed in the project path as shown in the set-up section (XXX - link to page) and listed in the JSON input file ``['folders']['topdir']``/``['folders']['supportdir']``/RSR/ (e.g., `twinkle-master/Inputs_and_Models/RSR/`).
+All the filter files should be placed in the project path as shown in the :ref:`Directory Structure of the Set-Up page<directory_structure-label>` and listed in the JSON input file ``['folders']['topdir']``/``['folders']['supportdir']``/RSR/ (e.g., `twinkle-master/Inputs_and_Models/RSR/`).

-A list of available filters can be found in the readme file in the downloaded project folders (XXX link on github) or :download:`here <_static/Filters_ReadME.txt>`.
-This file also contains references from where the filters were obtained, as well as information on what the header line for each filter file contains in section I.
+A list of available filters can be found in the `Filters ReadME Text file <https://github.com/astropatel/twinkle/blob/master/Inputs_and_Models/RSR/Filters_ReadME.txt>`_ in the downloaded project folders or :download:`download it here <_static/Filters_ReadME.txt>`.
+The readme file also has references of where the filters were obtained, as well as information on what the header line for each filter file contains.

 .. important::